 Thermolier Unit Heaters are fan driven, hot air heating system products, which utilise heat exchange technology to keep costs at bay.
-Units are available in horizontal and vertical models for use with steam or hot water.
+The unit available to order online is the horizontal model for use with steam or hot water with the option of either single phase or 3 phase power.
 Front louvers and careful situation of the units give exceptionally fast warm up and practical heat control in large spaces.
 Requiring little or no maintenance, this system is tough and efficient.

 In designing Industrial Heat Exchangers capable of operating at high extremes of temperature and in harsh environments particular attention has been paid to the areas most likely to fail through leakage.
 This is typically the point of joining the tubes to the header, particularly in the case of copper tube to header joints.

 Commercial Industrial Heat has supplied heaters to oil platforms in the Baring Sea where they provide plant room frost protection in conditions reaching -30°c.
 We have also used this technique in heat exchangers at Sizewell B, Sellafield and other nuclear sites, as well shipping over 5,000 Thermolier units since the technique was developed.

 N.B.
 The products offered online are based on horizontal output and the option of single or 3 phase supply.
 If you require a variation on any aspect of Thermolier, please get in touch with a member of our sales team who will be happy to help to ensure your requirements are fully met.
 The Tapered Ferrule Method is deployed by Turnbull & Scott for pressure jointing of copper pipes to steel headers in Industrial Heat Exchangers.

 |Mounting Height Vertical (m)||Mounting Height Horizontal (m)||Dimensions (WxHxD) (mm x mm x mm)||Air Throw (m)||Volume (m3/s)||Velocity (m/s)||Weight (kg)|